Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Arithmetic real leaves

-The description for the boundary of the chamber $CC^-_{k,l}$ can be obtained by taking $w\mapsto -w$.
-Note that for surfaces of degenerate type on the boundary, taking $w\mapsto -w$ yields the same surface but with a different marking of its zeros.
+\begin{rmk} The description for the boundary of the chamber \(\textnormal{C}^-(\,k,\,m\,)\) can be obtained by taking \(w\mapsto -w\).
+Note that for surfaces of degenerate type on the boundary, taking \(w\mapsto -w\) yields the same surface but with a different marking of its zeros.
+See also Remark \ref{rmk:changemarkingarit}. \end{rmk}